Haoyang-Cao/Haoyang-Cao.github.io/docs/j02_talks.markdown

 permalink: /talks/
 ---

-Here are a list of conferences, workshops and seminars where I have been invited to give talks.

 - **ICAIF’23 Workshop – Transfer Learning and its Applications in Finance**, New York NY, Nov 2023

 - **Paris Bachelier Seminar**, Paris France, Nov 2023